momensalama/React.js-full-stack-hotel-system/readme.md

 # Project Name
 The Wild Oasis
 ## Description
-The Wild Oasis is a hotel website that manages bookings, cabins, and a beautiful dashboard displays charts based on current data
+The Wild Oasis is a hotel website that manages bookings, and cabins, and a beautiful dashboard displays charts based on current data
 ## Live Demo
 click the link to [see the demo](https://the-wild-oasis-hotel.netlify.app)
 ## Setup